-This is a guide for those of you who live outside the zone of most frequent auroral activity, and would like to know how, when and where to travel to see this amazing phenomenon.
-The figures below show you the location on Earth with the most frequent occurrence of aurora borealis (left) and aurora australis (right) during the period of best viewing around the middle of the night.
-Because of the limited possibility of travel to remote parts of Antarctica when skies are dark, we will restrict our discussion to the northern hemisphere.
+This guide is for those living outside the zone of most frequent auroral activity who would like to know how, when and where to travel to see this amazing phenomenon.
+The figures below show you the locations on Earth with the most frequent occurrence of aurora borealis (left) and aurora australis (right) during the period of best viewing around the middle of the night.

-Clear skies are a requirement, so you should try to choose a location that is blessed with the clearest skies.
-At the continental locations in Russia, Alaska and western Canada, shown to have the clearest skies under the auroral zone in the figure, will also be at their clearest around the spring equinox.
+Clear skies are a requirement, so you should try to choose a location and a season that is blessed with the clearest skies.
+The continental locations in Russia, Alaska and western Canada are shown to have the clearest skies (lightest areas) under the auroral zone in the figure.
+Note that during the spring, the skies of Iceland and Scandinavia are usually clear.
 So the dark of the moon in March is the best time of year to travel to the auroral zone since the yearly variation of auroral activity also peaks around the equinox.

 There are some steps you can take to begin the process of acquainting yourself with auroral activity.

 - Access the auroral forecast page directly at: http://www.gi.alaska.edu/AuroraForecast/.

 - Become acquainted with the aurora and other arctic geophysical phenomena at http://asahi-classroom.gi.alaska.edu/, www.swpc.noaa.gov/ and www.gi.alaska.edu/.